vicradon/flask_background_processing/README.md

 If you wish to run directly, simly run `bash scripts/run_flask_and_celery.sh`

-PS: if you want to run locally, you can simply source the environment and use python app.py like so:
+PS: if you want to run the development server, you can simply source the environment and use python app.py like so:

 ```sh
 source .venv/bin/activate